Gustav-01/projekt_grupp6/README.md

-# HangMan Game

-Welcome to the HangMan Game!
+Welcome to the Hangman Game!

-## How to run
+How to Run the Game:

- Clone the repository
+1. Clone this repository to your local machine.
+2. Make sure you have **Maven** installed and available in your Bash environment.
- Start the game by running: script.sh
+3. Start the game by running: script.sh

+Logic:
+1. To start a new game, enter your name.
-## End the game by pressing '0' at any time.
+2. To end the game at any time, press 0.

 Rules:
  - Guess only one letter at a time, the program will tell you if it is correct or not.
  - Only letters from the english alphabet is acceptable.
  - For every guess your total guesses will increase by one, less is better!